 This is about maximizing value.
 There were times when the customer’s insistence on a certain brand led to extended lead times, lack of backward compatibility, or even missing out on excellent value-added features that were all in line with the hardware we originally recommended.

 If you are really committed to a certain brand for some reason, I’m not here to tell you that you shouldn’t be.
 After all, I’d love to see everyone using Kawasaki, and I think I can justify why they should.
 What I’m here to tell you is to have an open mind when it comes to these things.
 If you’re beholden to a certain brand and your integrator isn’t comfortable with it, put the onus on a representative like me to allay that lack of comfort with the integrator on your behalf.
 That’s what we do.
 But if your integrator is suggesting a brand to you that you weren’t aware of or maybe lack familiarity with, hear them out.
 You don’t know what you don’t know, and you might be surprised by some of the value-added advantages that are available from a brand that’s new to you.

 Want to know more?

 Please note the views and opinions expressed in this blog belong exclusively to the content creator, not to Kawasaki Robotics as an organization.
-The content of this blog post or any user content it generates in no way convey the thoughts, sentiments or intents of the organization.
+The content of this blog post or any user content it generates in no way conveys the thoughts, sentiments or intents of the organization.